hifly81/jbpm-spring-boot/readme.md

 ### Install on OpenShift

+When deployed on OpenShift, you will have a complete namespace with:<br>
+ - Business Central
+ - Kie Server
+ - Prometheus, grabbing Kie Server metrics
+ - Grafana, showing Kie Server Dashboard

 The bash script new-hire-service/openshift/launch.sh will create an OpenShift project named "new-hire"

 You only need the OpenShift admin node url, an Openshift user and the endpoint of the Openshift registry.